Chess annotation symbols: ?? (Blunder)

+Blunders occur at all levels of play.
+In fact, one of the most infamous blunders in chess history occurred in the twenty-third game of the 1892 World Chess Championship, which famously came to an abrupt and unexpected end when Mikhail Chigorin hung a mate in two in an otherwise completely winning position.

 ?
 (Mistake)

 A single question mark "?" indicates that the annotator thinks that the move is a mistake and should not have been played.
 Mistakes often lead to loss of tempo, material, or otherwise a worsening of the player's position.
-The nature of a mistake may be more strategic than tactical; in some cases, the move receiving a question mark may be one for which it is difficult to find a refutation.
-A move that overlooks a forthcoming brilliant combination from the opponent would rarely receive more than one question mark, for example.
+The nature of a mistake may be more strategic or positional than tactical.
 The symbol can also be used for a move that overlooks a far stronger move.

 ?!
 (Dubious move / Inaccuracy)

 A question mark followed by an exclamation mark "?!" usually indicates that the annotator believes the move to be dubious or questionable but to possibly have merits or be difficult to refute.
 The "?!" may also indicate that the annotator believes the move is weak, of doubtful value, or deserves criticism but not bad enough to warrant a "?".
 On certain Internet chess servers, such as Chess.com and Lichess, this kind of move is marked as an "inaccuracy", denoting a weak move, appearing more regularly than with most annotators.
 A sacrifice leading to a dangerous attack that the opponent should be able to defend against if they play well may receive a "?!".
 Alternatively, this may denote a move that is objectively bad but sets up an attractive trap.